Skyshader77/Lacryma-Hydra/chapter18-5.typ

 she traversed felt as if her entire body had done a marathon.
 Every breath was a wheeze.

 In her arms was cradled Nix who was now a calcined husk of her former self.
-It was too soon for her to face Alexander.
+It was too soon for her to face Sixtus.
 Serena should have ended his life when she had the chance.
 She had seen first hand how his devotion and admiration transformed him, but her younger self had found it endearing.
 A grave mistake.
 It was only when he led armies in her name, razing cities and towns that survived the conquest that she had begun to question his resolve.
 In sparing the last Giant, she had allowed him to take Erfan away from her and now...Nix as well.